MikeJohnPage/mortyr/cran-comments.md

 ## Submission
-This package was previously removed from CRAN.
-This is because I did not fix a bug in time with the CRAN policies.
-The bug was causing all of the `get_*()` functions in this package to return an error when calling 'The Rick and Morty' API.
+This package was previously archived on 2020-05-25 for policy violation.
+This policy violation was 'On Internet access'.
 In this release I have:

-* Fixed the bug causing the API responses to fail.
+* Remedied the policy violation by fixing a bug that was causing all of the `get_*()` functions in this package to return an error when calling 'The Rick and Morty' API.

 ## Test environments
 * local macOS 10.16, R 4.0.3